ibm-cloud-docs/sap/sap-design-considerations-compute-os.md

 * Spool Work Process

-### Compute Profiles of SAP-certified Bare Metal on Classic Infrastructure
+### Compute Profiles of SAP-certified Bare Metal on Classic and on VPC Infrastructure
 {: #compute-baremetal}

 You are offered an array of RAM and CPU combinations as the SAP-certified servers, which have a pre-configured amount of RAM and number of CPUs.

 These combinations are "Appliance" delivery model of hardware certification.
 Therefore, the combination that you select cannot be changed during the ordering process or through a support ticket after servers are deployed.

-Some {{site.data.keyword.ibm_cloud_sap}} Bare Metal profiles do allow alterations, and therefore would use the "TDI" delivery model for which you would need to run validation checks to gain SAP Support.
+Some {{site.data.keyword.ibm_cloud_sap}} Bare Metal profiles do allow alterations, and therefore - as far as HANA deployments are concerned - would use the "TDI" delivery model for which you would need to run validation checks to gain SAP Support.

 ### Compute Profiles of SAP-certified Virtual Servers on VPC Infrastructure